JDLeongomez/CODEC/content/es/publication/Martinez2024/index.md

 ---
+title: "Dehumanization Effects on Agency Attributions, Retributive Justice judgments, and Resocialization Attitudes towards Former Perpetrators in Post-conflict"
+authors:
+- Cristhian A. Martínez
+- juan-david-leongomez
+author_notes:
+#- Autor de correspondencia
+#- Autor de correspondencia
+date: "2024-02-08 00:00:00"
+doi: "10.1037/pac0000710"

+# Schedule page publish date (NOT publication's date).
+publishDate: ""

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
+publication_types: ["article-journal"]

+# Publication name and optional abbreviated publication name.
+publication: "*Peace and Conflict: Journal of Peace Psychology*.
+Advance online publication"
+publication_short: ""

-abstract: In the present research we examine the effect of dehumanizing framing of ex-perpetrators of violence on participants’ attributions of their agency, punishment deservingness, and suitableness for re-socialization in post-conflict.
+abstract: "In the present research we examine the effect of dehumanizing framing of ex-perpetrators of violence on participants’ attributions of their agency, punishment deservingness, and suitableness for re-socialization in post-conflict.
 For this purpose, we collected data in the aftermath of a peace agreement between the government